 by Finegan Kruckemeyer

-My Robot takes audiences of all ages on a rambunctious adventure filled with robot antics, laughter, daring rescues and bewildered parents, all told with the care and artistry synonymous with Barking Gecko’s award winning shows.
-Children will discover that we’re all just made from pieces, and that when we feel less than whole we can find – or make – a part that fits!
+My Robot takes audiences of all ages on a rambunctious adventure filled with robot antics, laughter, daring rescues and bewildered parents, all told with the care and artistry synonymous with Barking Gecko’s award-winning shows.

 It should surprise no one that a new play about a robot turns on all the bells and whistles.
 And yet the technology and stagecraft in My Robot are a wonderful jolt in this whiz-bang debut.
 Full review ▶